Choosing the right education for your child is one of the most important decisions you will ever make.

 At St John’s, we believe that deep learning that extends beyond the boundaries of subject specific content calls for strong engagement with 21st century skills of collaboration, communication, critical thinking, creativity and citizenship to engage learners.
 These skills prepare learners to be collaborative problem-solvers who strive to contribute to the common good in today’s world.
 Learning at St John’s is underpinned by teaching methods and spaces that are engaging and adaptable.
 Flexible learning spaces complement teacher pedagogies and encourage creative teaching and learning.
 Learning environments at St John’s enable students to work in a variety of ways, to be social and collaborative, to do independent and project work and to participate in direct instruction.
 Open plan collaborative classrooms enable teachers to deliver an integrated curriculum with a focus on innovative and creative thinking.

 St John’s Lambton values and supports the uniqueness of each student, understanding the imperative of providing a learning environment where the full range of students needs can be addressed in academic, pastoral, social and co-curricular programs.
-All members of the school community remain firmly focused on Student Wellbeing working to provide meaningful and inclusive learning programs which cater for the intellectual, spiritual, emotional, social and physical dimensions of all students.
+All members of the school community remain firmly focused on Student Wellbeing, working to provide meaningful and inclusive learning programs which cater for the intellectual, spiritual, emotional, social and physical dimensions of all students.
 St John’s Pastoral Care initiatives, Social and Emotional Learning Program, Leadership days and programs, Wellbeing Week activities, mindfulness activities, student social supports, the Buddy Program and a variety of playground options provide students with the skills, confidence and resilience to thrive.

 St John’s is a community of welcoming, belonging and connectedness.
 As a Catholic school, the teachings and doctrines of the Catholic tradition are central to our actions and interactions within and beyond the school environment.
-Our school motto ‘Love One Another’ underpins student, staff and family involvement in the school, the parish and the local Lambton community.
+Our school motto ‘Love one Another’ underpins student, staff and family involvement in the school, the parish and the local Lambton community.
 We support the work of Catholic Mission, Caritas, Project Compassion and St Vincent de Paul, acknowledging a responsibility to assist those less fortunate and responding to the call of social justice and to the needs of the wider community.
 Students are provided with many opportunities to attend significant local events such as commemorative services and celebrations, developing a sense of belonging, responsibility for and taking an active part in the local community.

 Students from St John’s participate in a multitude of learning experiences and opportunities in the area of Creative Arts.
 A qualified music teacher delivers a comprehensive music, dance and drama program to all students on a weekly basis.
 This program is tailored to the needs and interests of each class, while delivering the required curriculum content and outcomes.
 All students are encouraged to participate in the whole school musical, audition for ASPIRE, perform in the school band or choir and receive private music, piano or guitar lessons.
 These experiences offer students opportunities for personal expression, enjoyment, creative action, imagination, emotional response, aesthetic pleasure and the creation of shared meanings.

-St John’s offers a range of sports across both our internal and external sporting program where students can compete at representative level in swimming, athletics, cross country, netball, tennis, soccer, rugby league, rugby union, AFL, touch football, hockey, basketball and softball.
+St John’s offers a range of sports across both our internal and external sporting program where students can compete at representative level in swimming, athletics, cross country, netball, tennis, soccer, rugby league, rugby union, AFL, touch football, hockey, gymnastics, basketball and softball.
 Other sporting opportunities including: